xapi-project/xen-api/doc/content/design/pool-certificates.md

 This use-case is delicate as it is the point where trust is established between hosts.
 This is done with a call from the joiner to the pool coordinator where the certificate of the coordinator is not verified.
-In this call the joiner transmits its certificate to the coordinator and the coordinator returns a list of the pool members' UUIDs and certificates.
+In this call the joiner transmits its identity certificate to the coordinator and the coordinator returns a list of the pool members' UUIDs and identity certificates.
 This means that in the policy used is trust on first use.
+This is to exchange the host identity certificates between the pool and the joining host.

 To deal with parallel pool joins, hosts download all the Pool certificates in the pool from the coordinator after all restarts.

+Similar exchanges occur for trusted certificates and CRLs during pool join, as the joining host may need them before certificate copying from the coordinator completes during xapi startup.

 The connection is initiated by a client, just like before, there is no change in the API as all the information needed to start the join is already provided (pool username and password, IP of coordinator)